librato/api-docs/source/includes/_measurements.md

 * SF:all others => sum
 ```

->If summary_function = all, the api will, instead of returning just one summarization, return multiple summarizations for each returned measure.
+>If `summary_function` = `all`, the api will, instead of returning just one summarization, return multiple summarizations for each returned measure.
 The summaries returned are:

 ```
 * value (mean)